myrojoylee/panda-bytes-blog/README.md

 ## License

-Refer to the license in the respository.
+Refer to the license in the repository.